-· Interest rate risk
+Interest rate risk

 Interest rate risk arises from the possibility that changes in interest rates will affect future cash flows or the fair values of financial instruments.
 The Company is exposed to interest rate risk on its cash balances held with counterparties, bank deposits, advances to counterparties and through loans to related parties.
-Bank deposits carry a fixed rate of interest for a definite period, and loans to related parties carry a fixed rate of interest for an initial period of 20 years.
+Bank deposits carry a fixed rate of interest for a definite period, and loans to related parties carry a fixed rate of interest for a definite period, and loans to changes in variable market rates of interest for an initial period of 20 years.
 The Company is not exposed to changes in variable market rates of interest and has therefore not considered any sensitivity to interest rates.